 - Miss Columbia – Yhully Bell Gomez, 23

 Loves to keep herself fit by dancing and going to the gym regularly.
-This lawyer, model and beauty queen hopes to create a foundation that will focus in helping women and children through arts.
-She is looking forward to learn and experience the unique culture and hospitality of the Filipinos.
+This lawyer, model, and beauty queen hope to create a foundation that will focus on helping women and children through arts.
+She is looking forward to learning and experiences the unique culture and hospitality of the Filipinos.